Trevor Foster: Representative honours

-It is certain he would have won more caps had it not been for World War II.

-Foster was selected for the 1946 Great Britain Lions tour of Australia, but was injured before being able to play a game.

-Trevor Foster played at and was captain for Northern Command XIII against a Rugby League XIII at Thrum Hall, Halifax on Saturday 21 March 1942.
+Foster played at and was captain for Northern Command XIII against a Rugby League XIII at Thrum Hall, Halifax on Saturday 21 March 1942.
+He was never sent off during his 17 years of topflight rugby.

-Unblemished disciplinary record

-Remarkably for a forward of the time Trevor was never sent from the field of play or even cautioned during his 17 years of top flight rugby.

 Retirement and coaching

-After his retirement in 1955 he remained a servant of the Bradford club successively as Coach, Director and Chairman of the Supporters Club and timekeeper for Super League home games.
+After his retirement in 1955, Foster remained at Bradford as Coach, Director, and Chairman of the Supporters Club, as well as timekeeper for Super League home games.

-Club saviour
+Assisting Bradford Northern

-It was in 1963 when he secured his place in Bradford and Rugby League history when he was the central figure in a campaign to save his beloved Bradford Northern club who had disbanded due to financial problems.
-He led efforts to reconstitute the club which was then able to rejoin the league the following season.
-Without his work it is unlikely that the club would exist today.
+In 1963, Foster was involved in a campaign to save Bradford Northern club, which had disbanded due to financial problems.
+He led efforts to reconstitute the club, and it was then able to rejoin the league the following season.

 Honours

-In the 2001 New Year Honours, Trevor Foster was appointed a Member of the Order of the British Empire (MBE) "for services to the community in Bradford, West Yorkshire."
-In 2004 he was inducted into Welsh Sports Hall of Fame.
+In the 2001 New Year Honours, Foster was appointed a Member of the Order of the British Empire (MBE) "for services to the community in Bradford, West Yorkshire."
+In 2004, he was inducted into Welsh Sports Hall of Fame.

-Trevor Foster, has been included in Bradford's; 'Millennium Masters', 'Bull Masters', and in August 2007 he was named in the 'Team of the Century'.
-Only six players have been included in all three lists, they are; Karl Fairbank, Trevor Foster, James Lowes, Keith Mumby, Robbie Paul and Ernest Ward.
+Foster has been included in Bradford's 'Millennium Masters' and 'Bull Masters'; in August 2007 he was named in the 'Team of the Century'.
+Only six players have been included in all three lists; Karl Fairbank, Trevor Foster, James Lowes, Keith Mumby, Robbie Paul and Ernest Ward.
+He was also included in the Arriva Yorkshire Rugby League Dream Team on 20 August 2009.
+The ceremony took place at The Jungle, the home of the Castleford Tigers.

-Arriva Yorkshire honoured 13 rugby league footballers on Thursday 20 August 2009, at a ceremony at The Jungle, the home of the Castleford Tigers.
-A fleet of new buses were named after the 'Arriva Yorkshire Rugby League Dream Team'.
-Members of the public nominated the best ever rugby league footballers to have played in West Yorkshire, supported by local rugby league journalists; James Deighton from BBC Leeds, and Tim Butcher, editor of Rugby League World.
-The 'Arriva Yorkshire Rugby League Dream Team' is; Trevor Foster MBE, Neil Fox MBE, Albert Goldthorpe, Alan Hardisty, Stan Kielty, Lewis Jones, Roger Millward MBE, Malcolm Reilly, Garry Schofield, Keith Senior, David Topliss, Dave Valentine and Adrian Vowles.

 Death

-Following a heart attack, Foster died on 2 April 2005 in Bradford Royal Infirmary at the age of 90.
+Foster died due to a heart attack on April 2, 2005 in Bradford Royal Infirmary at the age of 90.